 Have you had trouble sleeping lately?
-Page Design Shop Been watching any “trash TV” or late night infomercials?
-Then, without a doubt, you’ve been inundated with “Bad Credit Mania”.
-It seems like every time you turn your TV on, there’s somebody telling you that, regardless of how bad your credit may be, you can get approved for a loan, with no money down, for that beautiful high-line import sports car, or how about that beautiful luxury SUV.
+Page Design Shop Been watching any “trash TV” or late-night infomercials?
+Then, without a doubt, you’ve been inundated with “Bad Credit Mania.”
+Every time you turn your TV on, somebody tells you that, regardless of how bad your credit may be, you can get approved for a loan, with no money down, for that beautiful high-line import sports car or luxury SUV.
 And payments that are so low, you hardly have made them.
-Just come on in and they’ll send you home in the dream vehicle of your choice with no hassle.
+Come on in, and they’ll send you home in the dream vehicle of your choice with no hassle.

-If this sounds like your dealership, then you probably never heard of Special Finance.
-Maybe you have, but you’ve also heard all the horror stories that go along with it.
-The “scuzzy “customers, their trashed trade-ins, bad down payment checks, and all the lies they tell to try and get approved for a loan.
-And the banks, oh the banks you have to deal with for these people.
-They take forever to fund a deal if indeed the deal gets funded at all.
-Seems like the only guy to make any money on these deals is your “repo-man,” if he can find these people and get your car back!
+If this sounds like your dealership, you probably never heard of Special Finance.
+Maybe you have, but you’ve heard all the horror stories accompanying it.
+The “scuzzy “customers, their trashed trade-ins, bad down payment checks, and all the lies they tell to get approved for a loan.
+And the banks, oh, the banks you have to deal with for these people.
+They take forever to fund a deal if it gets funded.
+The only guy to make money on these deals is your “repo man” if he can find these people and get your car back!
 Why would anyone in their right mind want to subject themselves to this kind of aggravation?

-The Enthusiastic Dealership is willing to do Special Finance but is typically not ready There is no pro-active marketing for Special Finance, thus the limited business is generated from, lot traffic,” Get ME Dones” and primary F&I turn downs.
-The F& I Turndowns are typical when the Sales Desk has a strong deal on a vehicle and is delivered to the customer on the Sales Desk’s “OK to SPOT”.
+The Enthusiastic Dealership is willing to do Special Finance but is typically not ready.
+There is no proactive marketing for Special Finance.
+Thus the limited business is generated from lot traffic,” Get ME, Dones,” and primary F&I turn downs.
+The F& I Turndowns are typical when the Sales Desk has a strong deal on a vehicle and is delivered to the customer on the Sales Desk’s “OK to SPOT.”
 These deals have been shopped to every primary lender with no success.
-It is at this point (often two days later) that the Special Finance Manager gets the deal and is left with the task of salvaging a deal that was never handled properly from the beginning.
-These stores see the potential for sub-prime but can’t figure out how the store down the street can deliver all their turn downs.
+At this point (often two days later), the Special Finance Manager gets the contract and is left to salvage a deal that was never handled properly.
+These stores see the potential for subprime but can’t figure out how the store down theall their turndowns.
 They tend to take only the easy deals, and those that require some work usually get let out after the initial round of rejections.

 The Necessary Dealership does Special Finance, but not consciously.
-The F&I manager knows something about sub-prime and can get a deal approved with some effort.
-His pay plan typically does not compensate him sub-prime, so he pays little attention to it.
-His attitude regarding special finance is that these customers don’t deserve a loan, but when he gets them approved, he is the BEST!
+The F&I manager knows something about subprime and can get a deal approved with some effort.
+His pay plan typically does not compensate him for subprime, so he pays little attention.
+His special finance attitude is that these customers don’t deserve a loan, but he is the BEST.
+He is the BEST.
+He is the BEST when he gets them approved!
 This dealership is concerned with the image that Sub Prime can conjure up.
-This dealership is not interested in the being known as a “Sub Prime Dealer”, and does not want to jeopardize his current customer relationships.
+This dealership is not interested in being known as a “Sub Prime Dealer” and does not want to jeopardize its current customer relationships.
 This dealer is only interested in Subprime if it could be done with only the banker knowing!

 DOES MY DEALERSHIP NEED A SPECIAL FINANCE DEPARTMENT?

 You may already be in the Special Finance business and don’t even know it.
-If your F&I department is that good, you don’t hear a lot of complaining about the deal that couldn’t get bought.
-While it’s highly unlikely that your staff closes every customer that walks on your lot, odds are that you are probably selling some of these sub-prime customers to your primary sources.
+If your F&I department is that good, you don’t hear many complaints about the deal that couldn’t get bought.
+While it’s doubtful that your staff closes every customer that walks on your lot, the odds are that you are probably selling some of these sub-prime customers to your primary sources.
 But we live in a world of maximums and super sizes, so why not have both on these deals?

-We know that over 50% of the population surrounding your dealership has some kind of credit impairment.
+We know that over 50% of the population surrounding your dealership has some credit impairment.
 Why would you want to exclude that many potential buyers from your dealership?
 Even if you’re a mega-dealer doing hundreds of units a month, wouldn’t it be nice to have another 25 to 50 sales on top of what you’re already doing?
-Keep in mind that we’re not talking about abandoning the business you already have, but expanding it.
+Remember that we’re not talking about abandoning the business you already have but expanding it.